ws2260/scRNA.seq.course/docs/28-advanced.md

 Here are some suggestions for questions that you can explore:

-* There are two mESC datasets from different labs (i.e. Xue and Kumar).
+* There are two mESC datasets from different labs (i.e. `Xue` and `Kumar`).
 Can you merge them and remove the batch effects?

 * Clustering and pseudotime analysis look for different patterns among cells.
 How might you tell which is more appropriate for your dataset?

-* One of the main challenging in hard clustering is to identify the appropriate value for k.
+* One of the main challenging in hard clustering is to identify the appropriate value for `k`.
 Can you use one or more of the clustering tools to explore the different hierarchies available?
-What are good mathematical and/or biological criteria for determining k?
+What are good mathematical and/or biological criteria for determining `k`?

 * The choice of normalization strategy matters, but how do you determine which is the best method?
 Explore the effect of different normalizations on downstream analyses.

 * scRNA-seq datasets are high-dimensional and since most dimensions (ie genes) are not informative.
 Consequently, dimensionality reduction and feature selection are important when analyzing and visualizing the data.
 Consider the effect of different feature selection methods and dimensionality reduction on clustering and/or pseudotime inference.

 * One of the main challenges after clustering cells is to interpret the biological relevance of the subpopulations.
 One approach is to identify [gene ontology](http://geneontology.org/) terms that are enriched for the set of marker genes.
-Identify marker genes (e.g. using SC3 or M3Drop) and explore the ontology terms using [gProfiler](http://biit.cs.ut.ee/gprofiler/), [WebGestalt](http://www.webgestalt.org/) or [DAVID](https://david.ncifcrf.gov/).
+Identify marker genes (e.g. using `SC3` or `M3Drop`) and explore the ontology terms using [gProfiler](http://biit.cs.ut.ee/gprofiler/), [WebGestalt](http://www.webgestalt.org/) or [DAVID](https://david.ncifcrf.gov/).

 * Similarly, when ordering cells according to pseudotime we would like to understand what underlying cellular processes are changing over time.
 Identify a set of changing genes from the aligned cells and use ontology terms to characterize them.